 The guidance is indicative of the type of information that may be excluded from publication.
 There will be some areas where the exception should be treated as absolute and others where the exception can be waived if it is considered to be in the public interest.
-Where one of these exceptions is sought to be waived it should only be done following consultation with the Policy Council.
+Where one of these exceptions is sought to be waived it should only be done following consultation with the Office of the Policy & Resources Committee.